-What are Chicken Gizzards?
+What Are Chicken Gizzards?

 A gizzard is a tiny muscle found in the digestive tract of chickens.
-When a chicken pecks at its food, it often picks up bits of gravel and debris as well.
+When a chicken pecks at its food, it sometimes picks up bits of gravel and debris as well.
 The gizzard acts as a net that catches this stuff.
 What’s even cooler about the gizzard is that it then uses the ingested gravel to grind up the chicken’s food before passing it onto the stomach.

 How to Clean Chicken Gizzards